Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Identifying a Neuromorphic Advantage

 \section{Identifying a Neuromorphic Advantage}

-The previous sections outline how the time, space, and energy scaling of NMC is fundamentally different than conventional architectures.
-The costs of NMC are related to the number of neurons and synapses in the neural algorithm, but largely in an indirect fashion as compared to conventional architectures, whose costs typically scale approximately linearly with the computational work of an algorithm.
+The previous sections outline how the complexity scaling of time, space, and energy differs on NMC from conventional architectures.
+The costs of NMC are related to the number of neurons and synapses in the neural algorithm, but in a different way than conventional architectures, whose costs are typically expressed in terms of scheduled work and memory access.
 This makes it challenging to develop clear apples--to--apples comparisons.
-However, we can make the following immediate observations from the cost factors described in equations \ref{eqn:Brent} to \ref{eqn:NMC_total_energy}.

-\begin{itemize} \item Time: Per equation \ref{eqn:Brent_NMC}, an ideal NMC architecture can implement any conventional algorithm at the minimal computational depth, $T_{inf}$.
-As $T_{inf}$ is the lower bound for conventional architectures, ideal NMC should be faster (at worse the same speed) than conventional architectures from a time complexity perspective. \item Space: Per equation \ref{eqn:Brent_Space_NMC}, the space cost of NMC architectures will scale with the overall size of the algorithm, whereas that is not necessarily the case for conventional architectures. \item Energy: The energy of a conventional algorithm (equation \ref{eqn:energy_conv}) effectively scales linearly with computational work of an algorithm, whereas the energy of an NMC algorithm (equation \ref{eqn:energy_nmc}) effectively scales with the derivative of algorithm states.
-For this reason, at minimum an NMC algorithm could scale with the computational work (every time-step represents a change from zero), suggesting conventional architectures provide an upper complexity bound for NMC for energy efficiency. \end{itemize}

-Combined, the differences in how costs scale between NMC and conventional are probably what we should expect.
-An ideal NMC architecture should be incredibly fast and energy-efficient, especially if the algorithm is well-suited for the architecture, but spatially expensive.
+Combined, the differences in how costs scale between NMC and conventional, summarized in Sections~\ref{sec:time_space_summary}--\ref{sec:energy_summary} (and formalized in the Methods), are broadly what we should expect.
+Ideal NMC not formally distinct from other idealized parallel architectures from a time--space perspective, though it naturally operates near the depth limit of parallel computation while being spatially expensive because the program must be instantiated.
+Energy benefits, when they occur, arise from trace behavior, particularly when the realized activity of the algorithm is small relative to the available structural capacity of the instantiated graph.
 This is consistent with the human brain itself.
 The brain performs complex calculations at extremely low computational depths (a batter can decide to hit a 100 mph pitch at the equivalent of 10 clock-cycles) with at exceptionally low power cost (estimated at lower than 20 W).
 However, this time and energy efficiency has a large spatial cost, requiring over $10^{11}$ neurons and $10^{15}$ synapses at levels of complexity far beyond any artificial neurons and synapses.

+In Methods \ref{sec:NMCadvantage}, we identified several metrics that can characterize whether an algorithm class should be more or less suitable for NMC based on its algorithm structural graph ($G$) and activity graph $\Delta G$.